talaia-labs/python-teos/pisa-btc/apps/cli/README.md

 `python pisa-cli.py add_appointment -f dummy_appointment_data.json `

-**Notice that this appointment will never be fulfilled (it will eventually expire) since it does not , but will give you an easy wat to interact with the API.**
+**Notice that this appointment will never be fulfilled (it will eventually expire) since it does not corresopond to a valid transaction, but will give you an easy wat to interact with the API.**

 ### get_appointment